brainly/style-guide/CONTRIBUTING.md

 1. Make sure all tests and linters are happy with your changes
 1. Open a PR
 1. Get your PR accepted by two of the [maintainers](https://github.com/brainly/style-guide/blob/master/MAINTAINERS)
-1. Bump project version (described below)
-1. Your chagne will be automatically deployed and available at [styleguide.brainly.com](https://styleguide.brainly.com) within couple of minutes

 ## How to run this project locally